-Many of the vehicles and machines we rely on today are based on technologies developed more than a century ago.
+Many of the off-road machines we rely on today are based on technologies developed more than a century ago.

 Conventional hydraulic pumps – the core technology in many off-road vehicles and industrial machines– is controlled by changing the stroke of the piston with an analogue ‘swash plate’ mechanism, first patented in 1893.

-This mechanism has a number of disadvantages – it is not easily controlled and there are many system energy losses, for example through idling, leakage and friction.
+While very robust, this mechanism has a number of disadvantages that limit the success of hydraulics in our modern energy-conscious world. it is not easily controlled and there are many system energy losses, for example through idling, leakage and friction.

 The beating heart that’s turning heads:

 Suitable for diesel, hybrid and fully electric off-highway machines, our unique, fully-patented Digital Displacement® hydraulics have been in development for over a decade and can be easily integrated into all standard machines.
 The net result is:

 • Smoother, faster control means more work done per day

 • Improved engine-to-work efficiency means increased maximum power, with the same size engine.
 Or the opportunity to downsize engines, without any loss of power or control